 (c) Disputes concerning the appointment of the Arbitrator shall be resolved by JAMS.

 (a) The Parties, whether natural persons or legal entities such as corporations, LLCs or partnerships, may be represented by counsel or any other person of the Party's choice.
-Each Party shall give prompt written notice to the JAMS Case Manager and the other Parties of the name, address, telephone and fax numbers, and email address of its representative.
+Each Party shall give prompt written notice to the JAMS Case Manager and the other Parties of the name, address, telephone number and email address of its representative.
 The representative of a Party may act on the Party's behalf in complying with these Rules.